emu-russia/breaks/BreakingNESWiki_DeepL/PPU/pal.md

 ## Video Out

-Of the notable differences from the NTSC version of the PPU:

 - The color decoder is twice as big (due to the peculiarity of the PAL phase alteration)
-- In addition, the V0 bit from the VCounter comes on the decoder to determine the parity of the current line (for phase alteration)
+- The V0 bit from the VCounter comes on the decoder to determine the parity of the current line (for phase alteration)
 - The phase shifter is matched to a doubled decoder
-- The PICTURE signal undergoes additional processing (DLATCH delay)
+- The /PICTURE signal undergoes additional processing (DLATCH delay)

-- DAC, Emphasis and Luma Decoder circuits are the same as NTSC
+DAC, Emphasis and Luma Decoder circuits are the same as NTSC.

 ## Regs